polymer_micelle

 The returned value is scaled to units of cm-1 sr-1, absolute scale.

-This model provides the form factor, \(P(q)\), for a micelle with a spherical core and Gaussian polymer chains attached to the surface, thus may be applied to block copolymer micelles.
-To work well the Gaussian chains must be much smaller than the core, which is often not the case.
-Please study the reference carefully.
+This model provides the form factor, P(q), for a micelle with a spherical core and Gaussian polymer chains attached to the surface, thus may be applied to block copolymer micelles.
+Take special care before use and read both of the provided references carefully; this model typically only works well when the Gaussian chains are much smaller than the core, which is often not the case.

 Definition

-The 1D scattering intensity for this model is calculated according to the equations given by Pedersen (Pedersen, 2000), summarised briefly here.
+The 1D scattering intensity for this model is calculated according to the equations given by Pedersen (1996, 2000), summarised briefly here.

 whilst for the Gaussian coils